open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   - **Value Proposition:**
     - OTEL can focus on defining core signals while delegating the creation of more specific signals to the community at scale.
-    - OTEL establishes the foundation for developing new uses and tools in the observability ecosystem.
+    - OTEL establishes the foundation for developing new uses and tools in the observability ecosystem (e.g. data catalog integration, dashboard generation, database schema generation, metadata to improve AI assisted Query engines, etc.).

 2. **Vendor:**
   - **Value Proposition:**